agude/agude.github.io/_books/excession.md

 fun space", and interact with an _"Outside Context Problem"_[^ocp].
 The worst part of the book was the human characters, who were shallow and uninteresting.
-Ulver Seich---the airhead socialite---is a slightly more interesting and better-written take on the "hot girl who fucks her way through the narrative" trope that {% include author_link.html name="Peter F. Hamilton" %} loves to write, such as Mellanie Rescorai in {% include book_link.html title="Pandora's Star" %}, or to a lesser extent, Kysandra Blair in {% include book_link.html
+Ulver Seich---the airhead socialite---is a slightly more interesting and better-written take on the "hot girl who sleeps her way through the narrative" trope that {% include author_link.html name="Peter F. Hamilton" %} loves to write, such as Mellanie Rescorai in {% include book_link.html title="Pandora's Star" %}, or to a lesser extent, Kysandra Blair in {% include book_link.html